 Initial consultation and treatment:

-Includes posture and gait analyses, health and lifestyle consultation, soft tissue assessment through palpation (hands-on body check) and 1 hour clinical massage treatment.
+1 hour 15 minute home visit, including posture and gait analyses, soft tissue assessment through palpation (hands-on body check) and clinical massage treatment

 The above prices apply to client locations within 5 miles of RG9 1TE.
-For additional miles, a mileage fee of 50p per mile each way, plus a travel-time charge, will be applicable.
+For additional miles a mileage fee of 50p per mile each way will be applicable.

 Claiming back the cost of massage treatment on your pet insurance policy